-Some 2.7 billion people cook with solid fuels, with enormous negative consequences:
+2.8 billion people worldwide cook with solid fuels, with enormous negative consequences:

-- Household air pollution (HAP) kills 4 million people annually—more than malaria, AIDS and tuberculosis.
+- Household air pollution from cooking with solid fuels kills over 4 million people annually—more than malaria, AIDS and tuberculosis combined.

-- The quest for fuel is a leading cause of deforestation in many key regions in Africa and Asia.
-In countries like Uganda and Ghana, the governments predict that in vital regions only 8-10 years of trees remain.
+- Harvesting wood fuel is a leading cause of forest degradation and deforestation in Africa and Asia.
+Governments in countries like Uganda, Ghana and Nigeria predict that vital forest areas have only 8-10 years of trees remaining.

-- The quest for fuel wastes human capital.
-Outside cities, women and children spend 3-4 hours a day on average gathering wood fuel.
+- The search for fuel wastes human capital.
+Rural women and children spend up to 6 hours a day gathering wood fuel.